Harmony of Song & Dance at Pinewoods

 Then swimming in the lake, jamming on the porch, visiting the bookstore, and socializing with friends old and new.
 And we haven’t even had lunch yet.

-As lunch is wrapping up, Val Mindel and Arthur Davis lead “Singing on the Porch” with participants taking turns leading pub type chorus songs.
+As lunch is wrapping up, Val Mindel and John Roberts lead “Singing on the Porch” with participants taking turns leading pub type chorus songs.
 After lunch, classes include a potpourri of singing, instrumental music making, and dancing; choices include care of the voice, American country harmony, shape note and gospel, harmony by ear, a cappella band, two vocal arranging classes, a choral accompaniment class for pianists, rapper sword dancing, a dance band class, old time slow jam, tune session, community chorale, vocal swing and honky-tonk, and a late-afternoon open mic dance for musicians, callers, and dancers.

 After dinner there is a concert in the cozy gathering place known as the Camphouse, where staff members perform solo, or in small group collaboration that is always amazing, sometimes amusing.
 The concert is followed by the evening dance – including contra, square, and English – at the C# Major pavilion, just a short walk down another lovely Pinewoods path.